The client is one of the largest wireless voice, messaging, and data service carriers in the USA.

 After the solution was implemented and deployed, if there is a problem with the mobile device, instead of trying to provide information to the customer support, the end-user can simply pass data from their phone directly to customer support using the mobile application.
 Support is then able to see all detailed information needed which would help to resolve the issue.
 Here is a list of some of the meta-data which passes to customer support when the end-user calls in:

-•List of running applications and there memory usage
+•List of running applications and their memory usage

 •Battery level and temperature